knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### [What is learning](https://www.coursera.org/learn/learning-how-to-learn/lecture/7iJVR/what-is-learning)

 1. What we learn over time is very difficult for computers to learn e.g. seeing, listening.
 But what we learn very fast like math and science is very easy for computer to do.
-2. Most of the complex situation in the brain ar handled below the level of our consciousness.
+2. Most of the complex situation in the brain are handled below the level of our consciousness.
 We don't need to know these heavy lifting in order to survive.
 3. You are not the same person you were after a night's sleep or even a nap.

 ### Procrastination, Memory, and Sleep